watsona22/PWA-Text-Editor/README.md

 ## Usage

-The server.js file can be used to understand the dynamic code that supports the application.
 Here is a link to the deployed application, for your reference: https://pwa-text-editor-f34v.onrender.com I was unable to successfully deploy to Render, though the application does work locally.